jossemargt-3pillar/image-build-skel/README.md

 # Image Builder Skel

-This repository contains a utility that generates a git repository with all of the files necessary to build a Rancher k8s upstream dependency.
+This repository contains a utility that generates a git repository with all of the files necessary to build a Rancher Kubernetes upstream dependency.

 ## Build